 Zucchini tastes best when it’s cooked al dente.
 If you cook it too long it gets mushy which isn’t good.
 Cooking the zucchini for five to ten minutes in the covered skillet should warm it up and still keep it firm.

 This low carb Mexican zucchini and ground beef skillet dish is a simple recipe that uses inexpensive ingredients.
 It goes well with cauliflower rice.
-What’s your favorite way to eat zucchini?
+To stay on-theme, make cauliflower Mexican rice – it is bursting with fresh flavor.

 Looking for more recipes that won’t take a lot of time?
 Check out this collection of easy low carb recipes at Community Table that I put together.